 The following criteria must be fulfilled for admission to the Master’s program in Counseling.

-- Official transcripts from all colleges and universities attended
+Official transcripts (sent directly via snail mail or electronically to SWC from all colleges and universities attended)

 Note: Many Master’s degree students choose a certificate specialty program.
 If you are interested in any of these programs please contact the Director of Admissions.
 You can apply to to a program either before or after you begin classes at Southwestern College.
 To read more about the specialty certificate programs visit our Certificate Programs page.